maitrux/ev-charging-optimizer/README.md

 Both files are validated on load: required fields, numeric ranges, chronological unique timestamps, and target time within the forecast window.

-## How is the program tested
+## How the program is tested

-All typescript files are covered by unit tests.
+All TypeScript files are covered by unit tests.

 ## How to run the tests